0xthiagomartins/community-insights/docs/weekly_digest.md

-# Weekly Digest — Example
+# Weekly Digest — Example (MVP Version)

 Welcome to your weekly digest!
-Here’s everything that happened this week in **Project XYZ** so you don’t miss a thing.
+Here's everything that happened this week in **Project XYZ** so you don't miss a thing.

 ---